nsr2k06/R-Coding-Practice/README.md

 # R Programming Bootcamp for Absolute Beginners

-This repository contains all the projects and practice code completed during the **R Programming Bootcamp for Absolute Beginners** course.
+This repository contains all the projects, exercises, and practice code completed during the **R Programming Bootcamp for Absolute Beginners** course.

 ## Folder Structure

+- **Basic/**
-- **Basic/**: Basic R programming concepts and syntax
+  Covers fundamental R programming concepts and syntax.

+- **Control Statement/**
-- **Control Statement/**: Examples of control flow statements like if-else and loops
+  Contains examples of control flow statements such as `if-else` conditions and loops.

+- **Functions/**
-- **Functions/**: Practice code for creating and using functions
+  Includes practice code for defining and using functions in R.

+- **Data Structures/**
-- **Data Structures/**: Examples of vectors, lists, matrices, data frames, and other data structures
+  Demonstrates usage of R data structures like vectors, lists, matrices, and data frames.

+- **Graphs/**
-- **Graphs/**: Data visualization and plotting scripts
+  Contains scripts related to data visualization and plotting using R.

-## How to Use
+## Getting Started

+To use this repository:

-1. Clone the repository:
+1. Clone the repository to your local machine: